dlt-hub/dlt/docs/website/docs/api_reference/__init__/__init__.md

 **Returns**:

-- `load`1 - Information on loaded data including the list of package ids and failed job statuses.
-Please note that `destination`5 will not raise if a single job terminally fails.
+- `LoadInfo` - Information on loaded data including the list of package ids and failed job statuses.
+Please note that `dlt` will not raise if a single job terminally fails.
 Such information is provided via LoadInfo.